microsoft/azurechat/docs/2-provision-azure-resources.md

 ## Setup Authentication

 > **Important**
-> AzureChat is protected by an identity provider and follow the steps in [Add an identity provider](./5-add-identity.md) section for adding authentication to your app.
+> The application is protected by an identity provider and follow the steps in [Add an identity provider](./5-add-identity.md) section for adding authentication to your app.

 [Next](/docs/3-run-locally.md)